 Gwent Police continues to work with the Crown Prosecution Service to identify effective actions to increase the number of successful hate crime prosecutions, with performance monitored at the Gwent Hate Crime Forum.
-What have the PCC and OPCC done?

-The ACC advised that the overall direction of travel for hate crime reporting was positive, as had been reflected in feedback from the Independent Advisory Group.
-We were assured that the force has an appropriate focus on hate crime, which is also featured within the Gwent Race Action Plan.

-- We were informed that, while overall positive outcome rates were lower than desired, an increase had been seen for the current quarter.
+- The ACC advised that the overall direction of travel for hate crime reporting was positive, as had been reflected in feedback from the Independent Advisory Group. - We were assured that the force has an appropriate focus on hate crime, which is also featured within the Gwent Race Action Plan. - We were informed that, while overall positive outcome rates were lower than desired, an increase had been seen for the current guarter.